-Part Two of our series explains how to style and format your form and shows how to use shortcodes to add your Gravity Form to a WordPress post or page.
+It also shows how to use shortcodes to add your Gravity Form to a WordPress post or page.

-Part Three explains advanced topics such as spam prevention, PayPal redirects and more.
+Next our Gravity Forms Tips and Tricks post explains advanced topics such as spam prevention, PayPal redirects and more.

 So let’s get started!

 Once you purchase the Gravity Forms license, you will be given a download link for the plugin zip file.
 Download the file and then install the plugin just like any other purchased plugin.